Knight Block

 The Knight Block is a historic building located on South University Avenue (U.S. Route 189) in downtown Provo, Utah, United States.
 It is listed on the National Register of Historic Places.

-Description
+The Knight Block was constructed in 1900, and served as headquarters for Jesse Knight (1845-1921), a local businessman primarily in the mining industry.

-The Knight Block was constructed in 1900, and served as Jesse Knight's financial headquarters.
 It was designated to the National Register of Historic Places in May 1977.

 Structure

-A three story building, the Knight Block is a rectangular structure containing a ground floor for retail, a basement, and two upper floors used for offices.
+A three-story building, the Knight Block is a rectangular structure containing a ground floor for retail, a basement, and two upper floors used for offices.
 The structure is made of red brick with gray limestone lintels.
 On the southwest of the building is a clock tower which rises over the roof line of the building.
 Several additions have been made to the building, such as three bays built on the north end of the western face of the building and the inside of the main floor.

 Jessie Knight

 Perhaps the wealthiest man in Provo at the time, Jesse Knight was born in 1845 in Nauvoo, Illinois.
 Knight's family migrated west, and reached Utah Territory in 1857.
 Twelve years later, Knight married Amanda McEwan and began a ranch in Payson, Utah.
 Following an impression that he had, Knight began a mining operation in the Eureka area and became rich.
 He subsequently bought other mines, founded a bank, purchased real estate in Provo, bought the Provo Woolen Mills, and started farming and cattle interests in Canada.
 Throughout all of these efforts, Knight remained an active supporter of the Church of Jesus Christ of Latter-day Saints (LDS Church), and his mines were called the "cleanest mining camps in the west" (Utah State Historical Society p.
 2).
 Knight died in 1921, designating much of his amassed fortune to Brigham Young University and various other institutions.